-- Ensuring that teaching and learning opportunities meet the needs of all the children - Ensuring that appropriate provision is made for pupils who belong to vulnerable groups.
-This includes ensuring that the needs of socially disadvantaged children are adequately assessed and addressed. - When making provision for socially disadvantaged children, we recognise that not all pupils who receive free school meals will be socially disadvantaged. - We also recognise that not all children who are socially disadvantaged are registered or qualify for free school meals.
-We reserve the right to allocate the Pupil Premium funding to support any children the school have legitimately identified as being socially disadvantaged.
+- To narrow the attainment gap between disadvantaged and non-disadvantaged children. - For disadvantaged children in school to make or exceed nationally expected progress rates. - To support our children's health and well-being to enable them to access learning at an appropriate level. - Ensuring that teaching and learning opportunities meet the needs of all children. - Ensuring that appropriate provision is made for pupils who belong to vulnerable groups.
+This includes ensuring that the needs of socially disadvantaged children are effectively assessed and addressed. - When making provision for socially disadvantaged children, we recognise that not all pupils who receive free school meals will be socially disadvantaged. - We also recognise that not all children who are socially disadvantaged are registered or qualify for free school meals.
+We reserve the right to allocate the Pupil Premium funding to support any children the school have legitimately identified as being socially disadvantaged. - To increase the cultural capital of our pupils by providing a curriculum rich in first hand, purposeful activities that focus on the development of vocabulary related to the knowledge and skills they need to access learning successfully.

-Pupil Premium funding will be allocated following a needs analysis which will identify priority groups and individuals.
-Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at one time.
+• Pupil Premium funding will be allocated following a needs analysis which will identify priority groups and individuals.
+Limited funding and resources mean that not all children receiving free school meals will be in receipt of pupil premium interventions at one time.